Project manager

 With greater experience in project management, you could progress to the role of programme manager, where you'd be responsible for a team of project managers.
 As a programme manager, you'd report directly to senior management and work at a strategic level.

-The next level up consists of project management office (PMO) manager, where you'd focus on ensuring a consistent approach across all project work within the organisation.
-This role requires strong project-management skills.
+At the next level you could progress to the role of a project management office (PMO) manager, where you'd focus on ensuring a consistent approach across all project work within the organisation.

 Alternatively, you could apply your leadership skills and move into senior management roles.
 Progression within senior management can include positions such as head of department, director or chief executive.